statds/nyc-open-data-presentation-nyc-crash-visualization-analysis/contributions.md

 Sinchan Sharma:

-- Visualize crashes in different boroughs across seasons for all of 2021.
+- Visualize crashes in general across seasons for all of 2021.
-- Maybe visualize crashes based on different vehicle sizes (not sure yet)
+- Visualize distribution of crashes across boroughs for each season.
+- Added simple visualization of number of vehicles involved in each crash.

 ```python

 ```